14th & 15th century Africa: Mansa Musa's Legacy

 On his return journey back to Mali, Mansa Musa brought with him many scholars, artisans, architects, and other men of learning.
 They built many magnificent structures, including the mosque of Gao, and buildings in Timbuktu.
 He also established a diplomatic relationship with the sultan of Morocco, with the two kings mutually sending ambassadors to the other's court.
 Mansa Musa had a lifelong dedication to education and sent many young men to be educated at the university in Fez, Morocco who eventually returned and began Quranic schools and universities in many Malian cities, namely Timbuktu.
 The tale of the wealth of the Mansa of Mali spread far around the globe, making the Malian Empire one of the most famous African empires of its time—even being featured on ancient European maps.
 Mansa Musa has been claimed to have been the richest person to have ever lived, with an estimated net worth adjusted for inflation of $400 billion (as of 2012).
 Mansa Musa's reign ushered in a time of peace and prosperity in Mali that would last through the reign of his eventual successor, Mansa Suleyman.

 Mansa Maghan

 Mansa Maghan was the son of Mansa Musa, and was not a skilled leader.
 He ruled as Mansa of Mali beginning in 1337 but was in power for only four years before his uncle and Mansa Musa's brother, Suleyman Keita, became emperor in 1341.
-There was some question as to whether Suleyman had a hand in Meghan's deposition, and some internal conflict resulted from the change in leadership.
+There was some question as to whether Suleyman had a hand in Maghan's deposition, and some internal conflict resulted from the change in leadership.